Sumit-Gangwar/Farfetch-Project/README.md

 2. So there are several buttons for men , women ,kids , Wishlist , cart , nation and  login-signup.

 3. after clicking on that particular button you will be redirect to that related webpage.

 4. Near to the cart button you can find the count for how many items are there in cart and Wishlist.

-5. There is also one search bar space so you can search items or categories which you want.

 ## Men's , Women's , Kid's parts  -